Attendance is important at St. Nicholas

 The Strategic Approach

-St. Nicholas Catholic Primary School adopts the 5 Foundations of Effective Attendance Practice framework; modelled on the work of Professor Katherine Weare.
+St. Nicholas Catholic Primary School adopts the Birmingham City Council - Support First approach; in support of the national attendance improvement strategy - Working Together to Improve School Attendance.
 The emphasis is on developing a school culture and climate which builds a sense of connectedness and belonging to ensure all children can attend school and thrive.
 The approach ensures we prioritise building solid working relationships with children and parents prior to any escalation.
 The staged approach we use ensures we identify triggers early that can lead to poor attendance issues such as mental health issues, lack of trust, communication and relationship breakdowns and the possible lack of networking opportunities both internal (in-school) and external (external agencies).

 -